 Popular Skills for Buyer, Technical Products

-Technical Products Buyers generally report applying a varied skill set to their work.
-Most notably, skills in SAP Materials Management, Contract Negotiation, Negotiation, and Supply Chain are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Inventory Control and Microsoft Excel.
-Skill sets containing Negotiation also tend to include Procurement and Materials Requirement Planning (MRP).
-Those proficient in Microsoft Excel are, more often than not, also skilled in Contract Negotiation and Materials Requirement Planning (MRP).
+Technical Products Buyers seem to require a number of specific skills.
+Most notably, skills in SAP Materials Management, Contract Negotiation, Supply Chain, and Negotiation are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Inventory Control, Microsoft Excel, and Procurement.
+Most people familiar with Negotiation also know Procurement and Materials Requirement Planning (MRP).
+Most people familiar with Microsoft Excel also know Contract Negotiation and Materials Requirement Planning (MRP).